Help to Claim UC

 Help to Claim in Cambridge

 Our 'Help to Claim' service is free, independent and confidential.
 Our trained advisers can help you gather evidence for your application or prepare for your work coach appointment.
-You can visit us in person or contact us by phone.
+You can contact us by phone.

-- Visit us at our main office in Cambridge or one of our outreach centres.
-If you’re eligible for Universal Credit, you’ll usually have to apply online.
-In our main office, we can provide you with a computer that you can use to apply and check your account.
-However, under Universal Credit rules, you must complete the application form by yourself and your details must not be input by anyone else.
+- If you’re eligible for Universal Credit, you’ll usually have to apply online.
+Under Universal Credit rules, you must complete the application form by yourself and your details must not be input by anyone else.

 - Call us for free: 0800 144 8444

-- Talk to one of our advisers at the Cambridge Job Centre at Henry Giles House on Chesterton Road every weekday.
+- Talk to one of our advisers at the Cambridge Job Centre at Henry Giles House on Chesterton Road.
 You can self-refer to us, or be referred by your Work Coach at the Job Centre or by the local council.

 - Step 3: Find out about our online services